 The acidity in the buttermilk naturally helps baked goods rise and help bind the dough.
 You can also help prevent your baked goods from flattening too much in the oven by chilling the dough in the fridge before baking.

-If you don’t have buttermilk, mix a cup of whole milk with a tablespoon of white wine vinegar or lemon juice and set aside for 10 minutes, or until it curdles, then use just as you would buttermilk.
+If you don't have buttermilk, mix a cup of whole milk with a tablespoon of white wine vinegar or lemon juice and set aside for 10 minutes, or until it curdles, then use just as you would buttermilk in desserts.

 When using buttermilk as a substitute for eggs in baking, use a quarter cup of buttermilk for a whole large egg.